Welcome Change Productions: Town Band

-Two and a half hours from New York City lie the Catskill Mountains and rural Sullivan County.
-For the last seventy-five years, in the summer, for one hour on Wednesday nights, rain or shine, the Callicoon Center Band has been playing.
-The audience is mostly locals, because Wednesday night is not really convenient for the city people whose second homes dot the hills and lakes surrounding Callicoon Center.
-Also the music may not be quite to their taste.
-Polkas, Waltzes, and the hits of fifty years ago come blaring and bouncing out of the thirty member band.

-Local music teachers, merchants, social workers, teens and retirees commit to ten weeks of rehearsal in the spring and ten performances over the summer.
-In this hour-long documentary, Academy Award nominated® director Alice Elliott celebrates music and community as the band rides the waves of change.
+Town Band is a short documentary film detailing the story of a town band in Callicoon Center, New York.
+The film explores its effects on the community, as well as its 92 year long history.
+The film debuted at the Big Eddy Film Festival in 2022.

 Miracle on 42nd Street

-MIRACLE ON 42ND STREET is a feature-length documentary about the unique apartment complex called Manhattan Plaza located in Manhattan’s historic Theater District, a neighborhood also known as Hell’s Kitchen.
+MIRACLE ON 42ND STREET is a feature-length documentary about the unique apartment complex called Manhattan Plaza located in Manhattan's historic Theater District, a neighborhood also known as Hell's Kitchen.
 Located on the block between 42nd and 43rd Streets, it is often called the “Miracle on 42nd Street” due to the near-miraculous effect the complex has had on the once-blighted neighborhood and on the lives of its residents.
-Seventy percent of the occupants work in the performing arts and thirty percent are Hell’s Kitchen residents who are elderly, disabled or have been relocated from substandard housing.
+Seventy percent of the occupants work in the performing arts, and thirty percent are Hell's Kitchen residents who are elderly, disabled or have been relocated from substandard housing.

-The film tells the story of how this innovative affordable housing experiment came to be, the artists it has nurtured, the close community its residents and management have created and the positive impact it has had on the economy of Manhattan’s West Side.
-The filmmakers, several of whom are current and former residents, are passionate about sharing the story of Manhattan Plaza with the world.
-It is a unique model of what can be achieved by bringing together over 3,500 people from differing cultural, ethnic and economic backgrounds.
+The film documents the development of Manhattan Plaza, its residents, and its management, as well as its reported impact on Manhattan's West Side.
+Several members of the filmmaking team are current or former residents of Manhattan Plaza.
+According to the cited source, the film examines the community's cultural, ethnic, and economic diversity.